 - Don’t speak or act negatively toward what they share with you

 Inpatient treatment programs that have experience treating this disorder have been shown to greatly help individuals learn to get better control of their symptoms.
 Even though there is no cure for schizophrenia, inpatient programs have been successful in helping people return to their highest level of functioning.
-During your treatment you will be able to participate in various types of therapeutic techniques such as individual, group, and family counseling, as well as medication management.
-The combination of these varying techniques have proven to result in the most thorough and comprehensive treatment available.
+During your time in rehab, you will be able to participate in various types of therapeutic techniques such as individual, group, and family counseling, as well as medication management.
+The combination of these varying techniques have proven to result in the most thorough and comprehensive rehab available.

 Program Philosophy and Benefits

-At Valley Behavioral Health System our patient comes first.
+At our mental health rehab, our patient comes first.
 It is our mission to be an organization that is not only valuable, but also life-changing.
 We provide a full continuum of care in a confidential, caring environment.
 Additionally, we strive to make sure all of our patients feel safe, respected, and comfortable throughout their stay with us.
 All of our treatment programs promote crisis solutions, personal growth, and positive self-awareness.
-Treatment is provided under the direct supervision of board certified psychiatrists and is implemented by our multidisciplinary staff including therapists, psychiatric nurses and nurse practitioners, social workers, recreational and educational specialists, and other devoted mental health professionals.
+Rehab is provided under the direct supervision of board certified psychiatrists and is implemented by our multidisciplinary staff including therapists, psychiatric nurses and nurse practitioners, social workers, recreational and educational specialists, and other devoted mental health professionals.

 Types of Treatment Offered at Valley Behavioral Health System

-When you arrive at Valley Behavioral Health you will start the treatment process by completing a comprehensive assessment, which is conducted by one of our highly qualified assessment specialists.
+When you arrive at our mental health rehab center you will start the treatment process by completing a comprehensive assessment, which is conducted by one of our highly qualified assessment specialists.
 Once this assessment is complete, all gathered information will be reviewed by our leading psychiatrists so that they will be able to make a recommendation for the most appropriate level of care.
-The next step of the admissions process is to develop an individualized treatment plan with a team of care managers that will help guide you throughout the duration of your treatment.
-At Valley Behavioral, we use a variety of therapeutic techniques that will be tailored to meet the needs identified in your treatment plan.
+The next step of the admissions process is to develop an individualized treatment plan with a team of care managers that will help guide you throughout the duration of your rehab.
+At Valley Behavioral in Fort Smith Arkansas, we use a variety of therapeutic techniques that will be tailored to meet the needs identified in your treatment plan.
 Examples of these various therapeutic techniques may include:

 Individual therapy: Individual therapy sessions are held in a confidential setting where you will be able to discuss with your therapist ways in which to cope with stress and how to identify early warning signs of relapse.
 These sessions are held once per week, but additional sessions can always be added if you need or request them.